Internationality

 Exchange studies and traineeships

 Karelia UAS has more than 100 partner institutions in 25 different countries.
 Every year about 160 students from Karelia UAS are either studying or doing practical training abroad and about 120 international students are studying or doing practical training in Karelia UAS/in the region.
-Karelia UAS offers courses and modules for incoming exchange students and support in finding placements.
+Karelia UAS offers courses and modules for incoming exchange students.
 Find more information for incoming Exchange Students.

 Outgoing students will gain more information and support about their possibilities for student and trainee exchanges and other ways to internationalise themselves from the international coordinator of their study field.
 Studies completed abroad are fully credited into the degree at Karelia UAS.